-- Identify those who behave antisocially at the earliest possible stage through effective information sharing. - Advice letters sent to parents/carers if a child/young person has been found acting in an antisocial manner.
-Advice letter may be sent either by Police Scotland or Inverclyde Council. - Deploy resources via the use of multiagency tasking and coordinating arrangements. - Use community mediation whereby neighbourhood disputes can be dealt with and resolved at an early stage. - Work alongside and assist private landlords in addressing the antisocial behaviour of their tenants. - Through the Community Learning and Development Youth Work Sub Group work with partners to provide diversionary activities to young people.
+- identify those who behave antisocially at the earliest possible stage through effective information sharing; - send advice letters to parents/carers if a child/young person has been found acting in an antisocial manner.
+The advice letter may be sent either by Police Scotland or Inverclyde Council; - deploy resources via the use of multiagency tasking and coordinating arrangements; - use community mediation whereby neighbourhood disputes can be dealt with and resolved at an early stage; - work alongside and assist private landlords in addressing the antisocial behaviour of their tenants; and - through the Community Learning and Development Youth Work Sub Group work with partners to provide diversionary activities to young people.